easinyo/Ecommerce-Book-Store/README.md

 8. once ```DatabaseName``` created, navigate to your project location, usually on ```c:\xampp\htdocs\BookStore``` and import ```bookstore.sql```
 9. Then ignore the error that shows up After clicking ```Go```.

-### Running the Web Application: Deployement Script
+### Deployement Script: Running the Web Application

 1. Open xampp and go to manage servers and start ```Apache``` and ```MySQL``` web server.
 2. Open ```dbconnect.php``` and modify it.